U.S. urges its ally Bahrain to act on rights reforms

 Britain and Austria demanded further reforms during the debate, part of the regular review of all U.N. member states.

-“Accountability for those who committed crimes, including security forces, is vital,” said Britain’s envoy, Karen Pierce.
+“Accountability for those who committed crimes, including security forces is vital,” said Britain’s ambassador, Karen Pierce.
+“We share concerns on sentencing and we emphasize the right to freedom of expression and peaceful protests.”

 Al Khalifa said scores of police personnel had been investigated and 23 prosecutions initiated, resulting in three convictions and sentences so far.
 Some $2.6 million compensation had been paid to the families of 17 deceased victims.